Paths to Success

 CONSIDER CLASS CHOICES

-Find classes based on interest and level, such as career and technical education (CTE) or advanced placement (AP) in high school.
-Both can save time and money in college.
+Choose classes based on your interests and skill level, like career and technical education (CTE) or advanced placement (AP) in high school.
+This can keep students interested and possibly save time and money in college.
+Completing Algebra 1 prepares students for higher-level classes and builds valuable skills, regardless of their career path.

 PLAN AHEAD